 Translated document describing what students need to know and be able to do in CCSS for ELA/Literacy, as well as providing support for a shared educational goal, literacy in Spanish.

-The 2014 ELA/ELD Framework supports as well as incorporates the California Common Core State Standards for English Language Arts and Literacy in History/Social Studies, Science, and Technical Subjects (CA Standards for ELA/Literacy) and the California English Language Development (CA ELD) Standards.
-It integrates five key themes across grade levels to accomplish these ground-breaking endeavors: (a) meaning making, (b) language development, (c) effective expression, (d) content knowledge, and (e) foundational skills.
+Incorporates both the California Common Core State Standards for ELA/Literacy in History/Social Studies, Science, and Technical Subjects (CA Standards for ELA/Literacy) and the California English Language Development (CA ELD) Standards.
+To accomplish this ground-breaking endeavor, the ELA/ELD Framework integrates five key themes across grade levels: Meaning Making, Language Development, Effective Expression, Content Knowledge, and Foundational Skills.

 CCSS and CA ELD Standards Resources